F-i-f/soft-brightness/README.md

 Shell extension.

 If Soft Brightness Plus controls an LCD panel, changing the brightness will not change at all the panel's power consumption.
-Use the back-light
+Use the backlight
-instead:  Changing the back-light brightness will affect power consumption, the lower the brightness, the lower the power usage.
+instead:  Changing the backlight brightness will affect power consumption, the lower the brightness, the lower the power usage.

 If Soft Brightness Plus controls an OLED panel, changing the brightness